Chart Color Schemes

 Briar Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Briar Hill's dwellings, as per the latest Census, were 85.6% houses and 14.4% other dwellings.
-This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Briar Hill was 39.5%, with mortgaged dwellings at 40.4% and rented ones at 20.1%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $2,000.
-Median weekly rent was $411, compared to Melbourne metro's $390.
-Nationally, Briar Hill's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+Briar Hill's dwelling structures, as per the latest Census, consisted of 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Briar Hill was at 39.5%, with mortgaged dwellings at 40.4% and rented ones at 20.1%.
+The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's $2,000.
+The median weekly rent figure was recorded at $411, compared to Melbourne metro's $390.
+Nationally, Briar Hill's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing